Frequently Asked Questions for Transfer Applicants

 Scholarship and Financial Aid

 Financial aid is available to transfer students who are applying for both part-time and full-time programs.
-Students should file the Free Application for Federal Student Aid (FAFSA) each year, as soon as possible.
+Domestic students should file the Free Application for Federal Student Aid (FAFSA) each year, as soon as possible.
 See our Financial Information for Prospective Students for more information.
-We also encourage all full-time students seeking their first bachelor's degree (with the exception of our accelerated nursing program) to submit the CSS Profile for the most competitive financial aid package.
+We also encourage all full-time international students to submit the CSS Profile for the most competitive financial aid package.

 Depending on the number of credits transferred in, transfer students may have the opportunity to participate in one or three co-ops depending on the major.
 In some instances, transfer students have the ability to participate in two co-ops.
 A student who wants the most co-ops possible should apply for the Three Co-op (five years) option, if available.
 Students should work closely with their academic advisor to discuss their options.

 New student orientation is held for all full-time transfer students.
 Fall orientation occurs the week before classes begin and is called Welcome Week.
 Details can be found on the First-Year Experience website.
 Winter and spring students will participate in a Welcome Day and will receive further information after their offer of admission.

 Although on-campus housing is not guaranteed to full-time time transfer students, we recommend that enrollment and housing deposits are submitted as soon as possible to be placed on our priority housing list.
 Housing is assigned on a first-come, first-serve basis, and transfer housing applications will be reviewed on rolling basis.
 Learn more about on-campus housing options for transfer students.

 Transfer applicants are not required to live on campus, so if you are looking for non-Drexel-affiliated housing in the form of an off-campus apartment or house, we encourage you to explore off-campus housing options.

 The University does all it can to support the success of our student veteran population.
 View our resources for veterans and military personnel on active duty.
 Please contact Transfer Admissions with any questions you may have.